jlmartin100/Metis_Projects/Project_3/README.md

 ### Data Used
-Dataset including ~550,000 patients in Mexican hospitals, collected by the government of Mexico.
+The dataset was initially obtained from the government of Mexico's [open data portal](https://www.gob.mx/salud/documentos/datos-abiertos-152127).
+Dataset includes ~550,000 COVID patients in Mexican hospitals, collected between January 1, 2020 and June 30, 2020.

 ### Tools Used
 #### SKLearn